nicolaegues/Computational-Physics-Projects/README.md

-Three exercises from my 3rd year undergraduate "Introduction to Computational Physics" module.
+Three Compuational Physics exercises completed in the third year of my BSc Physics and Philosopy degree.